WEInstitute Fellows

 - Marina Patricia Jiménez Ramírez is counselor (consejera) of The National Council for Human Rights of the State of Chiapas, Mexico.
 She is a well-known specialist in the field of human rights, indigenous rights and women rights.
 She holds a BA in Sociology from the Faculty of Social and Political Sciences of the Universidad Nacional Autonoma de Mexico (UNAM) and a Master in Social Anthropology from Universidad Autonoma de Chiapas (UNACH).
 She has been working in the field of popular education since 1987.
 From 1993 to 2003 she served as a tireless fighter for human rights at the Human Rights Center Fray Bartolome de las Casas, where she was coordinator in the area of monitoring of cases.
 From 1996 to 2003 she assumed the Directorship of the Centre.
 From 2004 to 2006 was General Coordinator of the Center for Community Development Foundation Leo XIII and coordinated various indigenous human development programs.
 In 2006, advised and coordinated, with the Human Rights Center "Fray Matías de Córdova", AC, the report on the situation of human rights violations of those affected by Hurricane Stan.
 From 2005 to 2006 she taught in high school "Fray Bartolome de Las Casas in the municipality of Guaquitepec, Chiapas.
 From 2005 to 2009 has been a member of the Law Advisory Council for the Promotion of Civil Society Organizations.
 From 2007 to 2008 was adviser to the Director General of the State Institute of Women in the State of Chiapas.
 From 2005 to 2006 and from 2008 to 2009 was adviser Local Elections in the State of Chiapas.
 In 2008 coordinated the Indigenous Peoples Report published by the Human Rights Commission of Mexico City.
 In 2008 she was Director of Research at the State Institute for Women and between 2008 to 2010 she served as advisor to the Ministry of Indigenous Peoples.
 She has served as a teacher and researcher in the area of Human Rights, coordinated international educational programs and presented several papers on the topic of Human Rights in different cities of Europe, Latin America and at the United Nations.

-- Rev. Prof. Qais Sadiq is founder and President, Ecumenical Studies Center, in Jordan and Coordinator of the Global Network of Religions for Children (GNRC)- Arab States Region.
+- Archimandrite Prof. Qais Sadiq is the Romanian Orthodox Bishop of the Patriarchate of Antioch and the Whole East.
+He is also the founder and President, Ecumenical Studies Center, in Jordan and Coordinator of the Global Network of Religions for Children (GNRC)- Arab States Region.
 A native of Jordan.
 Involved in conserving the Arab Christian Literature and Heritage.
 Activist in: promoting ethics education for children and youth through inter-faith learning; human rights and social justice; struggling against hunger, poverty, illiteracy, and discrimination.
 Has served youth in the ecumenical movement since 1972, serving in various leadership, academic and religious positions in Lebanon, Jordan, Egypt, Syria, Sudan, and Romania.
 Former Prof. of Canon Law and Church History (1982-1990 University of Balamand, Lebanon); Higher Advisory Judge of the Patriarchal Ecclesiastical Court of Appeal (Damascus 1990 - 1995).
 He is a Member of: The Society of Canon Law of the Eastern Churches (Vienna); Arab Group for Christian-Muslim Dialogue (Lebanon); the Committee of the Jordanian National Plan for Children (2004-2013); The Muslim-Christian Committee, Jordan; the Jordanian National Committee for Bioethics and Technology.
 Founded: the Orthodox Youth Fellowship of Jordan(OYF) in 1982; The Orthodox Center (Cairo, 1996), Civilization Across Borders Program in 1996 for extending bridges of culture, dialogue, acceptance, and understanding between East and West; Youth Across Borders Program in 1996 to empower the university and college students (Christians and Moslems) in youth issues; the Fisher Program in 1998 to empower children (Christians and Moslems) aged 7-18 in gender issues, human rights, democracy and social justice, children’s issues, peace building and reconciliation, and inter-faith dialogue; Co-founder of the Forum of Civilizations, Damascus, Syria (1990); Co-Founder of the Planning Group of Trans-Asia Alliance for Child Rights, New Delhi (2006); Advisor to: the World Student Christian Federation (WSCF), Middle East Region; “MIZAN” Group of Law for Human Rights, Jordan; Sisterhood is Global Institute (SIGI), Jordan.
 Is widely published and a winner of the Gandhi - King - Ikeda Award.

 Lt.
 Col. (USAF, Ret.)
 Shelley Weiss, M.S.